FSDCrew/FSD/backend/crew_service/docs/dynamic_flow.md

 ## 2. Inferring Required Inputs

-`flow_builder.infer_initial_inputs` examines the dependency graph to figure out which state fields must be provided before the flow starts:
+`dependency_graph.infer_initial_inputs` examines the dependency graph to figure out which state fields must be provided before the flow starts:

 - **Context inputs** – All context fields read by any of the selected tasks.
 - **Data inputs** – Data fields that at least one task requires but no selected task writes.